headwindz/headwindz.run/articles/Asynchronicity in JavaScript.md

 ## Talk is cheap, show me the code

 Assume that we have an array which constains a list of file names.
 We would like to read the files IN TURN until we successfully retrieve one file.
-For example, if the array is ['a.txt', 'b.txt'], we read a.txt first, we return the file content of a.txt if the operation succeeds.
-Otherwise we continue reading b.txt.
+For example, if the array is ['a.txt', 'b.txt'], we read *a.txt* first, we return the file content of *a.txt* if the reading succeeds.
+Otherwise we continue reading *b.txt*.
 For reading files, Nodes provides two APIs, one is sync [readFileSync](https://nodejs.org/api/fs.html#fs_fs_readfilesync_path_options) and the other is async [readFile](https://nodejs.org/api/fs.html#fs_fs_readfile_path_options_callback)。

-Now assume we have two files: a.txt(the content of which is also a.txt) and b.txt(the content of which is also b.txt).
+Now assume we have two files: *a.txt* (the content of which is also *a.txt* ) and *b.txt* (the content of which is also *b.txt* ).

 Synchronous solution is quite straightforward: